drgsl/e-render/README.md

 # render
-Here lies the template for opengl render engine
+Here lies the abstract template for opengl render engine